 Successful candidates exhibit strong qualifications for the specialty they wish to pursue.

-Mayo Clinic resident and fellowship program appointments usually begin July 1.
+Mayo School of Graduate Medical Education residency and fellowship program appointments usually begin July 1.

 General admissions requirements

-Medical and surgical residencies and fellowships are open to U.S. citizens, permanent U.S. immigrants and international applicants as follows:
+Medical, surgical and dental residencies and fellowships are open to U.S. citizens, permanent U.S. immigrants and international applicants as follows:

 - Medical and surgical residencies are open to qualified graduates of accredited U.S. and Canadian medical schools.

-- Dental specialty residencies are open to qualified graduates of approved U.S. and Canadian dental schools.
+- Dental specialty residencies and fellowships are open to qualified graduates of approved U.S. and Canadian dental schools.

 - All graduates from medical schools outside the U.S. and Canada must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG) to qualify for admission.
 Information about certification and visa sponsorship, if required, is available from the ECFMG website.

 - Mayo supports ECFMG J-1 visa sponsorship for residents and fellows enrolled in graduate medical education.
-Mayo may support an H-1B temporary work visa under the following circumstances:
+Mayo may support an H-1B temporary work visa under these circumstances:

-- A foreign national is a U.S. medical school graduate or holds current H-1B status for graduate medical education at another school.
+- A foreign national is a U.S. medical or dental school graduate or holds current H-1B status for graduate medical education at another school.

-- Successful candidates must fulfill all applicable licensure eligibility requirements prior to starting a MSGME residency or fellowship program.
+- Successful candidates must fulfill all applicable licensure eligibility requirements before starting a Mayo School of Graduate Medical Education residency or fellowship.

-- A preadmission health review and current immunization record are required prior to starting an MSGME program.
+- A preadmission health review and current immunization record are required prior to starting a Mayo School of Graduate Medical Education program.